Cuvette Department

 Cuvette is a department of the Republic of the Congo in the central part of the country.
-It borders the departments of Cuvette-Ouest, Likouala, Plateaux, and Sangha, and internationally, the Democratic Republic of the Congo and Gabon.
+It borders the departments of Cuvette-Ouest, Likouala, Plateaux, and Sangha, and internationally, the Democratic Republic of the Congo.
 The capital is Owando.
 Cities and towns include Boundji, Makoua and Okoyo.

 Administrative divisions

 Cuvette Department is divided into one commune and nine districts: